pavelkomarov/pavelkomarov.github.io/pages/quotes.md

 "Explore your passions and discover new ones by getting involved.
 Stretch your boundaries and you’ll be surprised at what you can achieve."
 --Google

 "Think of an experience from your childhood.
 Something you remember clearly, something you can  see, feel, maybe even smell, as if you were really there.
 After all, you really were there at the time,  weren't you?
 How else would you remember it?
 But here is the bombshell: you weren't there.
 Not a single atom that is in your body today was there when that event took place ...
 Matter flows from place to place and momentarily comes together to be you.
 Whatever you are, therefore, you are not the stuff of which you are made.
 If that doesn't make the hair stand up on the back of your neck, read it again until it does, because it is important.
 --Steve Grand

+"Hello learned and astonishingly attractive pupils.
+My name is John Green, and I want to welcome you to Crash Course: World History.
+Over the next 40 weeks together we will learn how in a mere 15,000 years humans went from hunting and gathering—
-"Mr. Green, Mr. Green!
-Is this going to be on the test?
+Mr. Green, Mr. Green!
+Mr.—Is this gonna be on the test?
-Yeah, about the test: The test will measure whether you are an informed, engaged, and productive citizen of the world, and it will take place in schools and bars and hospitals and dorm rooms and in places of worship.
+Yeah, about the test: The test will measure whether you are an informed, engaged, and productive citizen of the world, and it will take place in schools and bars and hospitals and dormrooms and in places of worship.
 You will be tested on first dates, in job interviews, while watching football, and while scrolling through your Twitter feed.
-The test will judge your ability to think about things other than celebrity marriages, whether you'll be easily persuaded by empty political rhetoric, and whether you'll be able to place your life and your community in a broader context.
+The test will judge your ability to think about things other than celebrity marriages, whether you’ll be easily persuaded by empty political rhetoric, and whether you’ll be able to place your life and your community in a broader context.
 The test will last your entire life, and it will be comprised of the millions of decisions that when taken together make your life yours.
-And everything, *everything*, will be on it.
+And everything, *everything* will be on it.
 I know, right?
 So pay attention."
+--John Green

+"Your noble prehistoric heritage as a scavenger has prepared you to eat anything, anything that is food."
 --John Green

 "An eye for an eye makes the whole world monocular."